kunyuan7410/technical-test-weather/README.md

 To run the project, please follow the steps below:

+1. Download or clone the project to your local machine.

+2. Open the project in Visual Studio Code.

-1. Open the terminal and navigate to the project directory.
+3. Open the terminal in Visual Studio Code.

-2. Run 'npm install' to install all the necessary dependencies.
+4. In the terminal, run `npm install` to install all the necessary dependencies.

-3. After the installation is complete, run 'npm run dev' to start the development server.
+5. After the installation is complete, run `npm run dev` to start the development server.